Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 inserted based on the sequence number in the header field.
 The origin time (in microseconds) of the packet is already sampled when a packet is first submitted by the application to the SRT sender.
 The TSBPD feature uses this time to stamp the packet for first transmission and any subsequent retransmission.
-This timestamp and the configured SRT latency control the recovery buffer size and the instant that packets are delivered at the destination.
+This timestamp and the configured SRT latency ({{srt-latency}}) control the recovery buffer size and the instant that packets are delivered at the destination.

 {{fig-latency-points}} illustrates the key latency points during the packet transmission with TSBPD feature enabled.